maksim-volkmann/minishell/README.md

 -How to organize

+-
+export and env is different
+export starts at: declare -x
+if you "unset PATH" you should not access the "env", because env is part of "PATH" in real bash.

 ## TESTER:
 To install the script, copy and run following command:
 ```bash -c "$(curl -fsSL https://raw.githubusercontent.com/zstenger93/42_minishell_tester/master/install.sh)"```

 ## TODO: